mohgavin/tf-airflow/README.md

 - Airflow username -> `TF_VAR_airflow_username`
 - Airflow password -> `TF_VAR_airflow_password`

-## B. How to use this module for your Terraform project ?
+## B. To use this in teraform code ?

 - Copy `example` project from this module.
 You can extend it as per your requirements
 - Configure Airflow hostname by modifying the `providers.tf`.
 For example `http://localhost:8080/`